Former NHL great Jaromir Jagr talks about retirement in his 38th professional season

-PRAGUE — The storied hockey career of Jaromir Jagr might be coming to an end.
+PRAGUE (AP) — The storied hockey career of Jaromir Jagr might be coming to an end.

 Currently in his 38th professional season, with his hometown Kladno Knights in the Czech league, the former NHL great strongly suggested that fans might not get to see him on the ice any more.